-- WP.15: It considered the ITC Strategy until 2030 at its 107th session (reference to paras 9 to 15 of the report ECE/TRANS/WP.15/248), approved the ITC draft recommendations and considered that its work was already fully in line with the ITC Strategy.
+- WP.11: It considered the ITC Strategy until 2030 at its 76th session (refer to paras.
+8 to 18 of the report ECE/TRANS/WP.11/243), approved the ITC draft recommendations and considered that its work was already fully in line with the ITC Strategy.
+At its 77th session, the WP.11 noted the work on the implementation of the Committee's strategy until 2030 and the required actions listed in document ECE/TRANS/2021/3 in accordance with the discussion held at its 76th session.
+Delegations have not sent any comments to date. - WP.15: It considered the ITC Strategy until 2030 at its 107th and 109th sessions (reference to paras 9 to 15 of the report ECE/TRANS/WP.15/248 and ECE/TRANS/WP.15/253), approved the ITC draft recommendations and considered that its work was already fully in line with the ITC Strategy.
 Since the programme of work of WP.15 covers that of WP.15/AC.1 and AC.2, the reference to the alignment of its work with the ITC Strategy also applies to the activities carried out by AC.1 and AC.2.
 At its 109th session (May 2021), WP.15 noted with interest the work on the implementation of the Committee's strategy until 2030 and the required actions listed in document ECE/TRANS/2021/3.
 Delegations wishing to do so were invited to send to the Chair their comments and proposals for additions and amendments to the "Status and next steps" table.
-No comments were received within the given deadline. - WP.24: It agreed on its programme aligned with the Strategy.
-WP.24 supports integrated intermodal connectivity for freight transport/mobility.
-WP.24 confirmed it does not work on intermodal passenger mobility.
-WP.24 amended at the 64th session (Oct.
-2021) its Terms of Reference.
-ITC adopted these Terms of Reference at its eighty-fourth session (Feb 2022).
-The amended Terms of Reference directly refer to the WP.24 support to the implementation of the ITC Strategy and its tasks relevant to WP.24. - WP.29: It agreed on its programme aligned with the Strategy and is in the process of prioritizing activities within its six subsidiary working parties
+No comments were received within the given deadline.
+At its 111th session (May 2022), WP.15 noted with interest the continued work on the implementation of the ITC strategy until 2030 and the required actions listed in document ECE/TRANS/2022/3.
+In particular, the Working Party noted that the secretariat should report annually to the Committee on aspects of the work of the Joint Meeting and the Working Party related to the circular economy and green transport.